apiology/node-asana/README.md

+# apiology-fork-node-asana

+This is my fork of the node-asana repo.
+It publishes an npm package named `apiology-fork-node-asana`

+It includes the following fixes which haven't yet been merged upstream:

+* (none yet)

 # Asana [![GitHub release][release-image]]() [![Build Status][travis-image]][travis-url] [![NPM Version][npm-image]][npm-url]

 A JavaScript client (for both Node and browser) for the Asana API v1.0.